safvanck/COVID-19-vaccination-registration-appointment--center-availability-check/README.md

 # Live alert on COVID-19-vaccination-registration-appointment--center-availability
 Co-WIN is a platform for the citizens of India to Register for COVID-19 vaccination and schedule their vaccination slots at the nearest vaccination centers.
-This repo helps to find out available centers nearer to you.
+This repo helps to find out live available centers nearer to you.

+This is created for engineers who have no time to check Co-win portal every minutes to get vacancies.
+Just run this script and wait for voice output that matches your nearest center.
+Book appointment for vaccination without affecting your work/time.

 Steps: